UW-GAC/primed-file-checks/README.md

-overwrite | A boolean indicating whether existing rows in the data tables should be overwritten. workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo" vcf_disk_gb | Disk space required for each VCF file (default 10 GB).
-If the job fails due to lack of disk space, try setting this to a larger value.
+overwrite | A boolean indicating whether existing rows in the data tables should be overwritten. workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

 The workflow returns the following outputs: